 The beauty of pay-per-view live streaming enabling artists to perform and the public still having access to live shows was not lost on renowned theatre critic Patrick Marmion.

 In his review of Romantics Anonymous in the Daily Mail he commented: “Perhaps the most exciting thing about this is that it’s happening at all.
 The TicketCo app worked a treat on my Media Services; and you can log on from a phone or computer.
 So maybe it will trigger a whole new sub-genre of theatre online.”

 Tall Stories is presenting its acclaimed stage reimagining of ‘The Snail and the Whale’ in a series of live-streamed performances this month.
 Each individual performance in the virtual tour will be linked to and marketed to a regional UK theatre.
 It is designed to support regional theatres, with audiences encouraged to purchase tickets to the performance linked to their local theatre.

-“This is exactly what TicketCo TV was created for, to support theatres and artists by keeping productions alive and it works,” said Joe Edwards of TicketCo TV.
+“This is exactly what TicketCo Media Services was created for, to support theatres and artists by keeping productions alive and it works,” said Joe Edwards of TicketCo Media Services.